jcupitt/argh-steroids/README.md

 * Collision physics just exchanges the two velocities, we could do true billiard-ball collisions.

 * The wrap-around is rather crude.
-We could do collisions correctly on screen edges and draw asteroids as they wrap.
+We could draw sprites as they wrap.

 * Python2 only, it would be easy to make it work with both.